Blazemeter/jmeter-bzm-plugins/parallel/Parallel.md

 Use option _Generate parent sample_ to generate one parent sample that unite all child elements

+Use option _Limit max thread number_ to limit the concurrent thread simultaneosly active.

+If _Limit max thread number_ is select it's possible to specify thread number (by default 6)

+If _Limit max thread number_ is not selected, no limit will be set.

 ### Limitations

 Parallel Controller does **not** support work with **Transaction Controller** so if used you can get an unexpected results.